StephenApolinario/Museo/README.md

 It has functionalities such as commenting the work, the option for the user to favorite the desired works, controlling the guide's audio, receiving badges based on the scores obtained by the quizzes and consulting their performances.

 - The administrator application is on the [Museo-Admin](https://github.com/stephenapolinario/Museo-admin)
-- The APi for the communication trough the applications is on the [Museo-API](https://github.com/stephenapolinario/Museo-API)
+- The API for the communication trough the applications is on the [Museo-API](https://github.com/stephenapolinario/Museo-API)